Broken Symmetries

-Broken Symmetries is a novel by Paul Preuss published in 1983.
+Broken Symmetries is a science fiction novel by American writer Paul Preuss, published in 1983.

 Plot summary

-Broken Symmetries is a novel in which the power generated by the US/Japanese TERAC accelerator in Hawaii is the subject of both scientific and political conflict.
+In the novel, the power generated by the US/Japanese TERAC accelerator in Hawaii is the subject of both scientific and political conflict.

 Reception

 Dave Langford reviewed Broken Symmetries for White Dwarf #62, and stated that "Broken Symmetries has its flaws – like a spy-novel cliché or two – but it's an impressive and unnerving performance.
 In the tradition of Greg Benford's Timescape."